Menu

 Who Handles Arbitration?

 If you choose arbitration, ensure that you use the right type.
-When a dispute concerns brokers, the law requires the Financial Industry Regulatory Authority (FINRA) for arbitration.
+The law requires the Financial Industry Regulatory Authority (FINRA) for arbitration when a dispute concerns brokers.

 What To Do When You Receive An Arbitration Filing